-To aid veterans in education, hospitalization, employment training, and housing congress passed far-reaching legislation in 1944.
+Our current VA program was established to aid veterans in education, hospitalization, employment training, and housing.
+Congress passed this far-reaching legislation in 1944.

-No Down Payment With The VA Loan Program
+No Down Payment With The VA Mortgage Loan

 The objective was to make it possible for a veteran to buy a home with no cash down payment.
 Thus, on a house offered for sale at $5,000 (houses were much cheaper in 1944) this guarantee enabled a veteran to borrow the entire $5,000.
 From the lender’s standpoint, having the top $2,000 of the loan guaranteed by the U.S. government offered the same asset protection as a $2,000 cash down payment.
 If the veteran defaulted and the property went into foreclosure, the lender had to net less than $3,000 before suffering a loss.